garybuckle/garybuckleblog/_posts/coding.md

 ## A Header

 on a web page.

+You can change the appearance of the content using something called CSS (Cascading Style Sheets).
+It allows us to apply rules to the content, you tell the web browser, "This word is in red and should be centred on to the page"
-It so much fun arranging the content using css to appear as you want it to on the web browser.
+It so much fun arranging the content using CSS to appear as you want it to on the web browser.
 It might look a bit tricky at first but once you learn a few of the basic rules then you're up and running.

 Once you've gone through the two resources I have listed then you should be ready to start writing your own code.

-## Coming soon...

 ## Setting up your own local development environment